Jandini/WinGif/README.md

 dotnet run -- go -n HelloDir
 ```

-Instead of user typing the above commands while WinGif is capturing, all the actions were scripted in below batch file.
+Instead of user typing the above commands while WinGif is capturing, all the actions were scripted in `JandaGo.cmd` batch file.

-###### `JandaGo.cmd`
 ```batch
 :: Perform cleanup before capturing the demo.
 This allows to run this script again and again. rd HelloSerilog /s /q 2>nul